 Gigi Goode won’t be sashaying back into the werkroom anytime soon.

-The 22-year-old performer made her Drag Race debut on the 12th season earlier this year, where she made history as the third contestant to win four maxi-challenges on a regular season after Sharon Needles and Shea Couleé.
+The 22-year-old performer made her Drag Race debut on the 12th season earlier in 2020, where she made history as the third contestant to win four maxi-challenges on a regular season after Sharon Needles and Shea Couleé.

 After 11 gruelling weeks, she won a place in the top three alongside Crystal Methyd and Jaida Essence Hall.
 The latter ultimately beat her to the title of America’s Next Drag Superstar and hundred-thousands doollahz after three legendary lip-sync smackdowns for the crown.